-Considering that there is an estimated more than 244 million international migrants, representing about 3.5% of the world’s population, ensuring health services and aid as well as preventing potentially very harmful effects to mental and physical health emerge as strong priorities.
+It is estimated that there are more than 250 million international migrants, representing about 3.5% of the world’s population.
+Ensuring health and preventive services for physical and mental health, as well as aid, is a strong priority.

-WHPA welcomes WHO’s efforts in promoting migrant health and wish to highlight that late or denied treatment is discriminatory and contravenes a fundamental human right.
-Refusing to provide healthcare is not only ethically wrong, it poses a serious public health risk.
+WHPA welcomes the draft Framework of Priorities and Guiding Principles to promote the health of refugees and migrants developed further to the 140th Executive Board decision.
+We wish to highlight that late or denied treatment is discriminatory and contravenes a fundamental human right.
+Refusing to provide healthcare is not only ethically wrong, it poses a serious public health threat.
+Therefore,

-We urge WHO to provide assistance to Member States to implement the priorities stated in the report, in particular the development of migrant-sensitive health policies and multilateral social protection agreements with the inclusion of healthcare benefits.
-Furthermore, the development of a global migration and health strategy now emerges as a priority given the increasing trend in numbers of migrants, refugees, and displaced people (MRDPs).
+We urge WHO to provide assistance to Member States to implement the priorities, in particular the development of migrant-sensitive health policies and of legal and social protection agreements with the inclusion of healthcare benefits.
+Furthermore, the development of a global migration and health strategy now emerges as a priority given the increasing trend in numbers of migrants, refugees, and

-We believe that health professionals have a duty to provide appropriate medical care, regardless of the civil or political status of the individual.
-The right to receive medical care should be based only on need and health professionals must be allowed adequate time and sufficient resources to assess the physical and psychological condition of MRDPs.
+We wish to highlight that health professionals have a duty to provide appropriate healthcare, regardless of the civil or political status of the individual.
+The right to receive medical care should be based on need and health professionals must be allowed adequate time and sufficient resources to assess the physical and psychological condition of MRDPs.

-The WHPA will continue to actively encourage health professionals to support and promote the right of all people to receive medical care and speak out against legislation and practices that are in opposition to this fundamental right.
+WHPA will continue to actively encourage health professionals to support and promote the right of all people to receive healthcare and speak out against legislation and practices that are in opposition to this fundamental right.